Optimistix/Traffic_Sign_Recognition_using_Deep-Learning/README.md

 Humans are capable of recognizing the large variety of existing road signs with close to 100% correctness.
 This does not only apply to real-world driving, which provides both context and multiple views of a single traffic sign, but also to the recognition from single images.

 ## Data
+The German Traffic Sign Benchmark (GTSRB) is a multi-class, single-image classification challenge held at the International Joint Conference on Neural Networks (IJCNN) 2011.
+GTSRB has the following properties:

+Single-image, multi-class classification problem

+More than 40 classes

+More than 50,000 images in total

+Large, lifelike database

-Data is available from multiple resources:
+GTSRB Data is available from multiple resources:

 (1) https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign